FACULTY OF HEALTH SCIENCES

 Agile XR - Augmented Agile Teamwork for Distance and Blended Learning at Schools

-El proyecto Agile XR – Augmented Agile Teamwork for Distance and Blended Learning at Schools has received support and funding from the Erasmus+ KA220-SCH programme of the European Union.
+The Agile XR projected – Augmented Agile Teamwork for Distance and Blended Learning at Schools has received support and funding from the European Union Erasmus+ KA220-SCH programme.
 The project is coordinated by the RHIZO network of educational centers in Belgium and the Universidad Francisco de Vitoria (UFV), with Professor Juan Fraile as the coordinating lead.
 It has resulted in a series of online resources offering innovative strategies for secondary school educators across Europe, with a focus on education in the digital age, including distance learning, agile practices, and web and extended reality (XR) technologies.

 What has the AgileXR project yielded: